 Drive the Fall River/Trail Ridge Loop.
-Starting from Horseshoe Park (where bighorn sheep are commonly spotted in May and June), make the leisurely drive up Fall River Road, a bogglingly scenic gravel byway that lacks guard rails--so max speed is 15 mph.
+Starting from Horseshoe Park (where bighorn sheep are commonly spotted in May and June), make the leisurely drive up Fall River Road, a bogglingly scenic dirt and gravel byway that lacks guard rails--so max speed is 15 mph.
 Top out at paved Trail Ridge Road and turn left, rolling across open tundra to the Rock Cut turnout.
-Make the easy, one-mile round-trip hike along the Tundra World Nature Trail and its 12,300-foot-high wildflowers, then follow Trail Ridge Road down to Horseshoe Park to close the 28-mile loop. nps.gov/romo or 970/586-1206.
+Make the easy, one-mile round-trip hike along the Tundra World Nature Trail with its wildflowers at 12,000 feet, then follow Trail Ridge Road down to Horseshoe Park to close the 28-mile loop. nps.gov/romo or 970/586-1206.
 Please call ahead to make sure roads are passable, even in summer.

 YOUR BEST 3 DAYS IN THE PARK

 Lakes, waterfalls, wildlife and summits make this an unforgettable three-day itinerary.